andrewconnell/pres-sp15dev-modern-workshop/presentation-part1.md

 Modern Office 365, SharePoint & Cloud Development Ramp-Up
 =========================================================
-*Follow along at [github.com/andrewconnell/pres-modern-spdev-workshop](http://github.com/andrewconnell/pres-modern-spdev-workshop).
+> *Follow along at [github.com / andrewconnell / pres-modern-spdev-workshop](http://github.com/andrewconnell/pres-modern-spdev-workshop).
 This is just but one part of multiple parts that make up this workshop... [click here for all the parts that makeup this workshop](presentation.md).*

 Part 1: Understanding SharePoint
 ================================